cloudsigma/cloudsigma-docs/audit_logs.rst

 ==========

 .. note::

     See :rfc:`2616#section-9` for more details on HTTP methods semantics

 General
 -------
-Audit logs are used to track changes made on your resources, either by you or by other parties, like CloudSigma staff or people that have permission to access you resources.
+Audit logs are used to track changes made on your resources, either by you or by other parties, like CloudSigma staff or people who have permission to access your resources.

 Querying is done as follows: